tcpalmer/nina-scheduler/faqs.md

 _My target is active but still isn't being considered for imaging - why?_

 > There could be many reasons:
+> - It might be associated with a NINA profile that isn't currently active.
 > - It might not have risen about the horizon.
 > - The current level of darkness might be inappropriate for the defined exposure plans/templates.
 > - It might be visible but not for the project's minimum imaging time.